oasis-tcs/odata-specs/docs/odata-url-conventions/odata-url-conventions.md

-The `contains` function with string parameter values returns `true` if the second string is a substring of the first string, otherwise it returns false.
+The `contains` function with string parameter values returns `true` if the second string is a substring of the first string, otherwise it returns `false`.
 String comparison is case-sensitive, case-insensitive comparison can be achieved in combination with [`tolower`](#tolower) or [`toupper`](#toupper).

-The `contains` function with ordered collection parameter values returns true if the first collection can be transformed into the second collection by removing zero or more items from the beginning or the end of the first collection.
+The `contains` function with ordered collection parameter values returns `true` if the first collection can be transformed into the second collection by removing zero or more items from the beginning or the end of the first collection.